 PART 2.
 HOUSING

 Your BC or Anatolian puppy can stay outside all year round, even in cold months.
 Your puppy was born either inside in a whelping room that is cool in winter and warm in summer and then moved to the barn at about 2 weeks old or was born outside (in a barn stall) and has lived outside all its short life.
 BCs will be happy with a 5x10ft kennel with a good doghouse.
 Short haired dogs may need more bedding on nights below 20 degrees Fahrenheit.
 Provide plenty of shade and a rainproof house (igloo style houses work well).
 Always provide plenty of fresh drinking water.
-Anatolians will require extensive fencing usually including an electric wire along the bottom to prevent digging out and sometimes along the top to prevent jumping out.
+Anatolians will need large open spaces (at least a couple of acres) and will require extensive fencing usually including an electric wire along the bottom to prevent digging out and sometimes along the top to prevent jumping out.
 You can also use invisible fencing in conjunction with a welded wire fence.
-An invisible fence alone has been used with Anatolians but does not stop them if they are seriously about leaving the confined area.
+An invisible fence alone will not be sufficient for Anatolians.
+Chain link fences must be made with heavy wire and very securely attached at the bottom or any medium to large sized dog can rip it up and squeeze through.
 All an Anatolian needs is a place where they can get in out of the rain when needed.
 An Anatolian that is working will not leave its livestock to go into a doghouse.
 It will likely just use the same shelter as the livestock.
 BCs may or may not adapt well to invisible fencing.
 Some intense working BCs will go right through invisible fence boundaries.

 Do not allow your BC to run freely in your fenced yard and most especially in an unfenced area.
 BCs will herd anything that moves, including children, other animals, pedestrians, bicycles and cars.
 PHF dogs are bred to work and in the absence of a job, they will create their own entertainment -- and likely not the kind you would want.
 Anatolians can and will destroy your neighbors property and may kill neighboring pets thinking they are predators.